I like gardening……

-First, you need to be harsh with dead wood… and you need to remove crossing branches.
+First way to strengthen procurement team is to be tough on dead wood…. to be harsh with dead wood… and you need to remove crossing branches.

 Translated, that means that you, as a leader need to make sure that every member of your team has space to grow… and deliver something meaningful….
 Too often, good team members are hidden in the shade or hampered by another team member with over-lapping responsibility.

 Work out which of your team members is in this situation and then either remove the obstruction, or train the emerging shoot in a different direction.